bagisto/user-guide/docs/2.0/multi-tenant-ecommerce/README.md

 ### Tenant Management

-Tenant Management in the SaaS module makes it easy for tenants to sign up and quickly create their online store by filling in their login, personal, and organization information.
+Tenant Management in the SaaS makes it easy for tenants to sign up and quickly create their online store by filling in their login, personal, and organization information.

 After they register, the tenant’s storefront is set up automatically, so they can begin selling immediately without any technical difficulties.